dengjon/traffic-simulation/README.md

 # TODO

 1. Modify the lane-changing part.
 Search the fleet once for each iteration to improve speed. ✅
-   Problem: Lane-changing vehicles still have to search the fleet for their front vehicles.
+   - Problem: Lane-changing vehicles still have to search the fleet for their front vehicles.
-   💡：Input the front vehicle and target lane simultaneously.
-If the front vehicle is `None`, the just set the vehicle to be the lead vehicle of the fleet in the target lane.
+   - 💡：Input the front vehicle and target lane simultaneously. ✅
 2. Implement ramp lane, where vehicles can come in from outside and get off from main lane.
-   - Forbid lane-changing behavior
+   - Forbid lane-changing behavior:
-     💡: Set the left and right lane of ramp as `None`
+     - 💡: Set the left and right lane of ramp as `None`
    - Lane for acceleration and deceleration  beside the main lane
    - Maximum speed limit: Easy
    - Maximum length limit: Easy
-   - Mandatory lane-changing behavior at weaving area 💡: Add a function to calculate the vehicles' maximum acceleration, which is based on the comparison of vehicles' car-following acceleration and acceleration caused by their destination.
+   - Mandatory lane-changing behavior at weaving area
+     - 💡: Add a function to calculate the vehicles' maximum acceleration, which is based on the comparison of vehicles' car-following acceleration and acceleration caused by their destination.
 For example, a vehicle requiring exit at off-ramp will gradually slow down while approaching the off-ramp and eventually stop waiting for lane-changing opportunities.
 3. Complete platoon control in traffic flow simulation.
+   - Vehicle in a platoon can not change lane
+   - Vehicle can request to get off a platoon
+   - Small platoons can combine to a bigger one

 # Code structure